 The AMERICAN CIVIL LIBERTIES UNION (ACLU) is our nation's guardian of liberty, working daily in courts, legislatures and communities to defend and preserve the individual rights and liberties that the Constitution and laws of the United States guarantee everyone in this country.

-NATIONAL GAY AND LESBIAN TASKFORCE is an incredible resource on issues and research relevant to discrimination on the basis of sexuality.
-NGLT issues maps and fact sheets are very useful.
+NATIONAL LGBTQ TASKFORCE is an incredible resource on issues and research relevant to discrimination on the basis of sexuality.
+NLGBTQ issues maps and fact sheets are very useful.

 LEGAL MOMENTUM: the Women's Legal Defense and Education Fund has an extremely useful legal knowledge center with information about current advocacy and litigation and a large publications database.

-The NATIONAL SEXUAL VIOLENCE RESOURCE CENTER serves as the nation’s principle information and resource center regarding all aspects of sexual violence.
-The NSVRC publications collection is extensive and includes brochures, posters, articles, curriculum and academic studies to assist those working to prevent sexual violence and to improve resources, outreach and response strategies.
+The NATIONAL SEXUAL VIOLENCE RESOURCE CENTER serves as the nation’s primary information and resource center regarding all aspects of sexual violence.
+The NSVRC publications collection is extensive and includes brochures, posters, articles, curriculum and academic studies to assist those working to prevent sexual violence and to improve resources, outreach, and response strategies.

 The NATIONAL ORGANIZATION FOR RARE DISORDERS (NORD) is an advocacy group that serves the needs of a diverse population of individuals.
 This is an interesting place for students with a medical inclination to explore.